jarun/buku/README.md

 ## Features

 - Fast, clean interface with distinct symbols
-- Edit, update bookmark fields in text editor
+- Text editor integration to compose and edit
 - Fetch page title from the web, add tags and comments
 - Multiple search modes, including `deep` and `regex`
 - Continuous search at prompt with on the fly mode switch